MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 The Sixties: Addressing Poverty and Work in North Carolina

-1969-1974 – The Management Awareness Program: was designed by MDC and offered to businesses whose front-line supervisors sought help in understanding and managing a newly integrated labor force.
+1969-1974 – The Management Awareness Program: Designed by MDC and offered to businesses whose front-line supervisors sought help in understanding and managing a newly integrated labor force.

 1967 – MDC was founded in collaboration with the Office of Economic Opportunity and the National Association of Manufacturers.
 Its original mission was to design job training programs to help poor and displaced workers in the transition from an agricultural to an industrial economy and from a segregated to an integrated workforce.
 George B. Autry was MDC's founding executive director, Luther Hodges, Jr. founding board chair.